-Intellectual Disability Hard of Hearing Deafness Speech or Language Impairment

-Visual Impairment Orthopedic Impairment Deaf-Blindness Traumatic Brain Injury Other Health Impairment Emotional Disturbance Multiple Disability Specific Learning Disability
+Intellectual Disability Hearing Impairment Deafness Speech or Language Impairment Visual Impairment Autism Orthopedic Impairment Traumatic Brain Injury Deaf-Blindness Multiple Disability Emotional Disturbance Specific Learning Disability Other Health Impairment

-Autism

 Time is valuable.
 The sooner a child's special needs can be determined, the better that child's chances are to receive an appropriate education and to have a better life.
 If you know of a child who may have one of these disabling conditions, please take one minute of your time to call your nearest public school.